 To view more information about the SLA target

-Hover over the SLA badge in the top-right corner to see other active SLA targets for the ticket and the exact date and time when the target will be breached.
-Once the SLA policy is fulfilled, the badge disappears.
+Hover over the SLA badge to see other active SLA targets for the ticket and the exact date and time when the target will be breached.
+When the SLA policy is fulfilled, the badge disappears.

 For example, a ticket may have a target of eight business hours, but because it's a Friday afternoon, the target rolls over to Monday morning and the badge will show three days.
 This is because SLA badges are designed to help agents prioritize their workflows in real time.
 It's important to get all the badges on the same scale in a way that agents can easily understand.